YxngDxnny/BecomeAReactDeveloper/Contents/Chapter 01/01 - Getting Started.md

 <br>

 ## 1.1: Setting Up Your Development Environment
 In the realm of React usage, myriad approaches exist, but for the sake of efficiency and simplicity, we'll opt for the command-line interface (CLI) tool known as create-react-app.
-This tool expedites the React application development process by automating the installation of essential packages and generating the requisite files, thus handling the intricate tooling described earlier.
+This tool expedites the React application development process by automating the installation of essential packages and generating the requisite files, thus handling the intricate tooling.

 To witness React in action on your local machine, follow these steps.
 Create a new file named 'example.html' using your preferred code editor.
 Open the file, paste the provided HTML snippet, and launch it in your browser.